 Game designer and philosopher Chris Bateman explores cyborg virtue through problems such as cyberbullying, ‘fake news’, and the indifference of computers to human needs.
 From the stark horror of drone assassinations to the amorality of computer viruses, Bateman reveals our shallow sightedness in the face of the unfathomable complexity of our cybernetic networks.
 Critical yet optimistic, The Virtuous Cyborg rises to the challenge of the twenty first century by asking us to ponder the question of what kind of cyborgs we want to become.

-Coming this Autumn from acclaimed author Chris Bateman and Squint Books, an Eyewear Publishing imprint.
+Coming Spring 2018 from acclaimed author Chris Bateman and Squint Books, an Eyewear Publishing imprint.